RonasIT/laravel-swagger/readme.md

  - **@_204** - Custom description of response code.
 You can specify any code as you want.
  - **@some_field** - Description of the field from the rules method

 If you do not create a class Request, the summary, Implementation Notes and parameters will be empty.
- Plugin will collect codes and examples of responses only.

- If you do not create annotations to request summary it will generate automatically from Name of Request.
- For example request **UpdateUserDataRequest** will have summary **Update user data request**.

- If you do not create annotations for descriptions of codes it will be generated automatically the following priorities:
- 1. Annotations of request
- 2. Default description from *auto-doc.defaults.code-descriptions.{$code}*
- 3. Descriptions from **Symfony\Component\HttpFoundation\Response::$statusTexts**

-  Note about configs:
- - *auto-doc.route* - it's a route for generated documentation
- - *auto-doc.basePath* - it's a root of your api root

-Also, you can specify way to collect documentation by creating your custom data collector class.
+So, you can specify the way to collect documentation by creating your custom data collector class.

 4. Create Controller file code
 ```php